HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 # Architectural Overview

-Know more about the different components of the DX search based on OpenSearch and how they are used.
+Know more about the different components of the DX search v2 and how they are used.

 ## Key goals

-The DX search based on OpenSearch is designed with the weaknesses of the existing search in mind.
+The DX search v2 is designed with the weaknesses of the existing search in mind.
 The following properties are considered:

 - **High Availability**: The existing search solution using Remote Search in clustered environments does not provide any high availability features.
 The Remote Search server is a singleton instance that represents a single point of failure.
 The new OpenSearch-based implementation allows to have multiple nodes running at the same time and is resilient against single node outages.